AntonTegnelov/agentic_problem_solver/docs/reference/api.md

 ## Agents

-### SolverAgent
+### SolverAgent (DEPRECATED)

+> **IMPORTANT DEPRECATION NOTICE**:
+>
+> The `SolverAgent` class is deprecated and will be removed in a future version of the APS framework.
+> It is maintained only for backward compatibility.
+>
+> Please migrate to the hierarchical agent system using:
+>
+> - `ArchitectAgent` for high-level task decomposition
+> - `PlannerAgent` for mid-level task refinement
+> - `ExecutorAgent` for low-level task execution
+>
+> For more information, see the [Hierarchical Agent System](../explanation/hierarchical_agents.md) documentation.

-The main agent class that processes tasks and generates solutions.
+The original agent class that processes tasks and generates solutions.

 ```python
 class SolverAgent: